EvanSays/espruino_quake/Rapid_Protoyping_Javascript_and_Hardware.md

 ### Blinky Control Timer

-The LEDS wont turn off now with the setInterval.
+The LEDs won't turn off now with the setInterval.
 What we need to do is create a timer that for 2 seconds, will run the setInterval.
-At the end, we also need to clear the LEDs to zero out otherwise they will stay lit.
+In the end, we also need to clear the LEDs to zero out.
+Otherwise, they will stay lit.

 ```
 function timer() {